 To spot this problem do the following: With one hand flat on the tread of the tire and a firm down pressure, slide your hand across the tread of the tire.
-In one direction, the tire will feel smooth and in the opposite direction there will be a sharp edge to the tread.
+In one direction, the tire applied direction there will be a sharp edge to the tread will feel smooth and in the opposite direction there will be a sharp edge to the tread.